andrealommen/PHY309/assignments/hw3.md

 c) Use Poisson's equation to find the charge density that would yield this potential..

 d) Show that this charge density does not yield the electric field you found in part b.
-(I'd use the differential form of Gauss's law)
+(I'd use the integral form of Gauss's law)

 e) It didn't work because the Yukawa potential is freaky.
 The best way to mimic the Yukawa potential in electrostatics is to add a point charge at the origin.
 Figure out the magnitude of point charge you need at the origin in order to make it work out a little better.
 It won't work out perfectly, but you should be able to show (either by a plot or maybe by Gauss's law) that the effect of the charge distribution you found in part c is to screen the field created by the point charge.